Lucas Radebe

-Lucas Valeriu Ntuba Radebe OIS (born 12 April 1969) is a South African former professional footballer who played as a centre back.
+Lucas Valeriu Ntuba Radebe (born 12 April 1969) is a South African former professional footballer who played as a centre back.

 He began playing in the than known Bophuthatswana Soccer league (BOPSOL) playing for Stocks Birds in Lehurutshe closer to Zeerust(North West Provence) before being scouted by Kaizer Chiefs in South Africa, before transferring to Leeds United, where he played 262 matches for the Yorkshire side.
 During his spells at these clubs, he picked up the nicknames "Rhoo" and "The Chief".
 He became captain of Leeds United and also of the South African national team, most notably at 2002 FIFA World Cup.
 Nelson Mandela said of Radebe: "This is my hero."
 He also captained Kaizer Chiefs during his time at Chiefs.

 Early life

 Radebe was born to Emily and Johannes Radebe in the Diepkloof section of Soweto, near Johannesburg, as one of 11 children.
 He attended the local Bopasenatla Secondary School until he was 15 years old.
 His parents sent him to one of the former homelands in Grade 10, Bophuthatswana, as a way to keep him safe from the violent neighbourhood of Diepkloof Zone Four in Soweto.
 There he attended Ngotwane High School near Zeerust.